Azure/Azure-Network-Security/Azure Firewall/Queries and Alerts/Port Sweep/README.md

-## Port Sweep
+## Port sweep

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Network-Security%2Fmaster%2FAzure%2520Firewall%2FQueries%2520and%2520Alerts%2FPort%2520Sweep%2FPortSweep.json)

+### Scope
+This alert can indicate malicious scanning of port by an attacker, trying to reveal machines with specific ports open in the organization.
+The ports can be compromised by attackers for initial access, most often by exploiting vulnerability.

+### How it works
-This alert searches for source IP scanning the same port on multiple hosts.
+The alert searches for source IP scanning the same port on multiple hosts.

 Configurable Parameters:
 - Port sweep time - the time range to look for multiple hosts scanned.
-Default set to 30 seconds.
+Default is set to 30 seconds.
-- Minimum different hosts threashold - alert only if more than this number of hosts scanned.
-Default set to 200.
+- Minimum different hosts threshold - alert only if more than this number of hosts scanned.
+Default is set to 200.

 ```
 let RunTime = 1h;